lsolbach/TemplateEngine/doc/WritingTemplates.md

 Anatomy of a Template
 ---------------------
 A template can consist of TEXT, COMMENT and CODE blocks.
-Any simple text file is a valid template.
+Any simple text file (containing only TEXT) is a valid template.
+If a template contains only TEXT, the output of the generation is a copy of the template.

 ### TEXT ###
 Any text which is not inside a delimited COMMENT or CODE block.

 ### COMMENT ###
 Any text between the delimiters `<?!--` and `--?>` is considered as a comment.
+Any text inside a comment will not be transformed to the output of the generation.
+You can use comments to comment out CODE blocks.

 ### CODE ###
 Any text between the delimiter `<?` and `?>` (like XML processing instructions) is considered as template code.
+You can archive dynamic output with template code and variable input data.

 Template Code
 -------------
+Template code can contain expressions, statements (like if or while), variable or method declarations and method calls.

 ### Expressions ###